 It is part of Tor's initial trade-off not to address such a threat in order to create a low-latency communication service usable for web browsing, Internet chat or SSH connections.

-It is usually not advisable to use the same Tails session to perform two tasks or endorse two contextual identities that you really want to keep separate from another.
-For example hiding your location to check your email and publishing anonymously a document.
+It is usually not advisable to use the same Tails session to perform two tasks or endorse two contextual identities that you really want to keep separate from one another.
+For example hiding your location to check your email and anonymously publishing a document.

-First, because Tor tends to reuse the same circuits, for example amongst a same browsing session.
-Since the exit node of a circuit knows both the destination server (and possibly the content of the communication if not encrypted) and the address of the previous relay it received the communication from, it makes it easier to correlate the several browsing requests as part of a same circuit and possibly made by a same user.
-If you are facing a global adversary as described above, it might then also be in position to do this correlation.
+First, because Tor tends to reuse the same circuits, for example, within the same browsing session.
+Since the exit node of a circuit knows both the destination server (and possibly the content of the communication if it's not encrypted) and the address of the previous relay it received the communication from, it makes it easier to correlate several browsing requests as part of a same circuit and possibly made by the same user.
+If you are facing a global adversary as described above, it might then also be in a position to do this correlation.

-Second, in case of a security hole or a misuse in using Tails or one of its application, information about your session could be leaked.
+Second, in case of a security hole or an error in using Tails or one of its applications, information about your session could be leaked.
 That could reveal that the same person was behind the various actions made during the session.

 The solution to both threats is to shutdown and restart Tails every time you're using a new identity, if you really want to isolate them better.

 Tor allows you to be anonymous online; Tails allows you to leave no trace on the computer you're using.
-But again, neither of both are magic spells for computer security.
+But again, neither or both are magic spells for computer security.

 If you use weak passwords, they can be guessed by brute-force attacks with or without Tails in the same way.
 To know if your passwords are weak and learn good practices to create better password, you can read Wikipedia: Weak Passwords.

-Tails, as well as all the software it includes, are on continuous development and might contain programming errors or security holes.
+Tails, as well as all the software it includes, are continuously being developed and may contain programming errors or security holes.
 Stay tuned to Tails development.
-Do not rely on it for strong anonymity.